Hyundai Grandeur: Fourth generation (TG; 2005)

 The Grandeur TG is a mid-size sedan introduced for the 2006 model year.
 A redesigned XG350, it shares a platform with the Sonata.
 It is sold as the Hyundai Azera in North America, China, France, Taiwan, Philippines, Iran, Malaysia, The GCC (Persian Gulf states), South Africa, Singapore, Peru, Chile and Brazil.
 In Europe (except in France), Australia, New Zealand and Japan it was sold as the Grandeur.
+A few (approx 27) 3.3l Grandeurs were imported into the UK in around 2008/9 for use by Hyundai UK executives.
+These then later entered the used car market.
 In Belgium, it was launched as the Grandeur, and renamed Azera in 2006.

 The Grandeur/Azera had been the most expensive Hyundai model outside of Korea, China, and the Middle East—until the 2008 introduction of the Genesis.

 The Azera has a four-wheel independent suspension (multi-link in the rear) and uses the company's new 3.8 L Lambda V6, which produces 265 hp.
 The power is sent to the front wheels through a five or six-speed automatic transmission with a "Shiftronic" manual gear selection.
 Hyundai claims 6.0 s to accelerate to 60 mph and a top speed of 155 mph.
 Fuel economy of 19 mpgus in the city and 28 mpgus on the highway is expected.

 The 2.2 VGT CRDI diesel engine from the Santa Fe is also available, with the addition of the 2.4 Theta and 2.7 Mu petrol engines in South Korea.

 The Limited trim level adds 17-inch alloy wheels, heated front seats, leather seat-upholstery, and a power sun shade in the rear window.
 The Ultimate Package includes an enhanced audio system with 10 Infinity speakers and a 6-disc CD changer, a power sunroof, powered tilt-telescopic steering wheel, and rain-sensing windshield wipers.

 The 2007 model featured a revised gauge pattern and steering wheel controls.